 How Do You Write a Law School Application Resume?

 A law school application resume will follow a similar format as a traditional resume (if you have experience with a paralegal resume, you’re in the right direction).
-All experience should be listed in reverse chronological order with most recent positions first.
+All experience should be listed in reverse chronological order with the most recent positions first.
 Experience listed should be relevant to law school with concrete examples with action verbs.
 Some phrase examples listed on a law school application resume are “negotiating contracts,” “training employees,” “advocating for clients,” and “creating marketing initiatives.”

 A difference between a law school application resume and a traditional resume is educational experience is listed before work experience.
 Educational experience should include GPA, degree conferred, and any honors awarded.
 The resume should be organized with headers with all information included on a single typed sheet.